Haschtl/esp32-arduino-lib-builder/README.md

 // Copy the content from esp32-arduino-lib-builder/components/arduino/ to arduino-esp32/

 ./tools/copy-to-arduino.sh           // Important: This file is modified that it replaces the files in the previously cloned arduino-esp32 repository!

+// Now you can commit and upload the changes in the arduino-esp32 library and then use your custom arduino-esp32 framework in platformio
 ```

 ### Use with Platformio (platformio.ini)